danielgehrig18/brain-project/Readme.txt

    - The specific form of the polynomial was chosen to minimize the BIC of the fit.

    - b is chosen through MLE with weighted LS.
-The weight matrix is of a bisquare type so as to reduce the impact of outliers on the fit. the final formula for b is:
+The weight matrix is of a bisquare type so as to reduce the impact of outliers on the fit.
+A second weight matrix is multiplied to take into account the high density of old and young test subject.
+     The final formula for b is:

      b = (X^T*W*X)^-1*X^T*W*y